-While we all face some risk for cancer, patients with a family history of cancer may have genes that put them at greater risk.
+While we all face some risk for cancer, some patients with a personal or family history of cancer may have gene mutation that put them at greater risk.
 However, genetic testing is a technology that can provide not only peace of mind but also suggest strategies for prevention and early detection.
-In the case that cancer is already diagnosed or arises later, genetic testing can lead to more effective treatment.
+In the case that cancer is already diagnosed or arises later, genetic testing can possibly lead to more effective treatment.

 If you have a personal history or family history of any of the following features, you are a good candidate for genetic counseling: